Organizing various replications in MySQL 8.0

 This configuration allows one slave to accept data from multiple masters.

-We don't have many use cases for this.
+We don't have many use cases for it.

-For example, if you use a slave machine exclusively for backup, one slave machine can have multiple copies of data, so you can reduce the number of servers required for backup machines.
+For example, if you use a slave machine exclusively for backup, one slave can have multiple copies of data, so you can reduce the number of backup servers.

-Alternatively, it is also possible to re-aggregate databases that have been horizontally partitioned using sharding into the same schema (database) on a single slave.
+Alternatively, it is possible to re-aggregate a database that has been horizontally partitioned using sharding into the same schema (database) on a single slave.

 About asynchronous and semi-synchronous replication